radmin1337/Telegram-Dispatcher-Bot-UI/README.md

 ## Configuration
 The `config.json` file stores your bot tokens and structured chat histories.
 It is designed to be portable—you can move it between installations to keep your data.

+## ⚠️ Disclaimer
+The author of this software is **not responsible** for any misuse or legal consequences arising from the use of this application.
+This tool is provided for educational and administrative purposes only.

 ---